verifa/ansible-katas/4-roles/README.md

 >explanation of how the playbook looks now.

-try to run the playbook and then we will navigate to the url and see if our webserver is now correctly serving.
+3. Run the playbook and then we will navigate to the url and see if our webserver is now correctly serving.

 ```
 ansible-playbook -i HOST_IP, playbook-post-roles.yml --private-key ~/.ssh/id_rsa -u root